 I would love to see this book be updated but I don’t think it will be because they are still selling so many of them.
 Why would you update it when it is doing so well for itself already.
 I think it is a good book but there are other books that are out there that are a little bit more modern, in regards to reflecting the changes in society, technology and how babies can be made.

-You can watch my video review of Where did I come from here.
+You can also watch a video review of of Where did I come from here.

 So should you buy it?
 No, today there are much better books out there that actually replace it.
 As I have said, the content is fantastic but it does not talk about the alternative ways that babies are made (IVF, surrogacy, adoption etc).
 But it does give the most detailed age-appropriate description of how sex happens, that I have ever found!